 Knowing what to expect from local culture and customs will help you get more out of your Yunnan tour

-Yunnan lies in the southwest of China, east of Tibet & south of Sichuan.
-Burma (Myanmar) forms its long western frontier with Laos & Vietnam to the south
+Yunnan Province lies in the southwest of China, east of Tibet and south of Sichuan.
+Burma (Myanmar) forms its long western frontier with Laos and Vietnam to the south

-Most of the province is rugged mountains from the ranges aside the Red River to the south to the limits of the high altitude Tibetan Plateau to the north & west
+Most of the province consists of rugged mountains, from the ranges along the Red River Valley to the high altitude Tibetan Plateau and Himalayan foothills to the northwest

-A large province with correspondingly varied climatic zones from its tropical southern borders to the high mountains & pine forests of the north.
-In between is...well in between!
+A large province with correspondingly varied climatic zones from its tropical southern borders to the high mountains and pine forests of the north

-Han Chinese comprise around 60% of the population, mainly in urban areas, while mountain areas are home to Yi, Hani, Hmong & myriad minorities.
-Ethnic Tai inhabit the south & Tibetans the northwest
+Han Chinese comprise around 60% of the population, mainly in urban areas, while mountain regions are home to Yi, Hani, Hmong and myriad minorities.
+Ethnic Tai inhabit the south & Tibetans the NW

-Atheism or traditional Chinese folk religion applies to the majority of the population with Taoism, both forms of Buddhism, Islam & Christianity all forming recognized minorities
+Atheism or traditional Chinese folk religion applies to the majority of the population with Taoism, both forms of Buddhism, Islam and Christianity all forming recognized minorities

 Although classic Cantonese is widely found the distinctive Yunnanese cuisine including, surprisingly, goat's cheese, cured ham, pulses & chilies; not forgetting the local Tibetan Cab Sauv!

 Genuine local knowledge is what turns a good travel experience into an unfforgettable one.
 Here's our shout-out to the locals that help maket that happen.'